fribibb/DTOstrap/README.md

 # DTOstrap
-The almighty [DTO Design Guide &amp; UI-Kit](https://gov-au-ui-kit.apps.staging.digital.gov.au/) as a [Bootstrap 3 theme](http://getbootstrap.com/examples/theme/).
+## DTO UI-Kit Bootstrap Theme

+A drop-in Bootstrap v3 stylesheet in the style of the Australian Government [DTO Design Guide &amp; UI-Kit](https://gov-au-ui-kit.apps.staging.digital.gov.au/).

 To use the look of [all their components](http://gov-au-ui-kit.apps.staging.digital.gov.au/examples/all.html)

 Latest styles from DTA [here](http://guides.service.gov.au/design-guide/)

-*Currently just compiling Sass via CodeKit (v3).
-It will use Gulp once added into [govstrap theme](https://github.com/govCMS/govstrap)*
+*Currently just compiling Sass via CodeKit (v3).*

+*Will use Gulp once added into actual theme - such as [test.Directory](https://test.directory.gov.au/) and [govstrap theme](https://github.com/govCMS/govstrap)*